The Maker Challenge

 They are part of the wider schools Outreach team at Imperial.
 The Makerspace team are your first point of contact for help and support if you have questions about the programme and during your time on the programme.

-If you want to contact Kate and the team, please drop them a line via email: firstname.lastname@example.org or phone: 0207 594 8169.
+If you want to contact Rebecca and the team, please drop them a line via email: firstname.lastname@example.org or text/phone: 07517551996.

 How do I apply?